-The consolidated financial statements for the year ending December 31, 2022, together with the auditors' report on those statements, have been mailed to the Shareholders who requested such materials together with this Information Circular, in accordance with applicable securities laws.
-Copies of these financial statements are also available through the internet under Freehold's SEDAR profile at www.sedar.com and on Freehold's website at www.freeholdroyalties.com.
+The consolidated financial statements for the year ending December 31, 2023, together with the auditors' report on those statements, have been mailed to registered Shareholders and Beneficial Shareholders who previously requested such materials together with this Information Circular, in accordance with applicable securities laws.
+Copies of these financial statements are also available through the internet under Freehold's SEDAR+ profile at sedarplus.ca and on Freehold's website at freeholdroyalties.com.